 Water quality is important to the performance of the cooling system.
-Distilled, deionized, or demineralized water is recommended for mixing with ethylene glycol and propylene glycol base engine coolant concentrate.
+Distilled, deionized, or demineralized water is recommended for mixing with ethylene glycol base engine coolant concentrate.

 IMPORTANT: Do not use cooling system sealing additives or antifreeze that contains sealing additives.